 On average, respondents plan to purchase more online across all categories during the 2021 holiday season—60 percent intend to purchase online, which is 8 percent higher than last year.

 While online shopping is expected to reach record numbers this year, in-store shopping is also making a comeback.
-Thirty-two percent of consumers say they are definitely planning to shop in-store on Black Friday, making it the most important event of the holiday shopping season.
+Thirty-two percent of consumers say they are definitely planing to shop in-store on Black Friday, making it the most important event of the holiday shopping season.

 There are concerns over stockouts